FULL-TIME | WINNIPEG LOCATIONS BUACF-PG Business Accountancy CE

 More Information

 In this course, the student will be introduced to fundamental accounting principles, concepts and techniques.
-This course will focus on double-entry bookkeeping and the preparation of financial statements focusing on sole proprietorship.
-Period end processes, such as adjusting accounts and the closing process are also discussed.
+This course will focus on double-entry bookkeeping and the preparation of financial statements focusing on corporations.
+Period end processes, such as adjusting accounts, and the closing process are also discussed.
 The result is a complete presentation of the accounting cycle for service and merchandise businesses.
 Throughout the course, interpreting financial statements from a non-accounting manager perspective will be included.

 ACCT-1079Tax Fundamentals